tlowerison/derive-getters/README.md

 ## Testing
 With the presence of the new `#[cfg]` feature `auto_copy_getters`, not all tests will run with the usual `cargo test`.
 To run all tests in one go, give the [cargo-hack](https://crates.io/crates/cargo-hack) crate a try.
 After installing it, run;
 ```
-cargo hack test --each-feature
+cargo hack test --feature-powerset
 ```

 ## Caveats
 1. `Getters` cannot be derived for unit structs, tuple structs, or enums.
 2. `Dissolve` cannot be derived for unit structs or enums.
 3. Without `auto_copy_getters`, all getter methods return an immutable reference, `&`, to their field.
 This means for some types it can get awkward.
-But with `auto_copy_getters` feature set there won't be any references used in the generated getters for simple `Copy` types.
+But with `auto_copy_getters` feature set there won't be any references used in the generated getters for primitive `Copy` types.

 ## Alternatives
 [getset](https://github.com/Hoverbear/getset).